aenavidad/pp-0/log.md

     - [ ] might fix loose definitions/glosses[^if vs only if, qualifiers, so on]
     - [ ] note anachronistic use of term *Belize*[^plus maybe make use vs mention explicit, plus maybe note pp does not concern etymology, plus maybe note relevant periodisation (Sp to 1638, Precol to 1862)]
     - [ ] add spaces to keywords in metadata
-    - [ ] note previous reviews/discussions on theories re Bz origins[^for Wallacian theories already noted, plus Bolland, Molina, Ancona, C Quijano, so on]
+    - [ ] note previous reviews/discussions on theories re Bz origins[^for Wallacian theories already noted, plus Bolland, Molina, Ancona, C Quijano, so on, plus maybe add first recognition of problem]
 - [ ] get pp into historical prose[^eg as sort of lit rev/historiographic discussion (maybe *only* build Map and modified Log as way of abstracting from vars [theories/models](https://plato.stanford.edu/entries/models-science/) in existing lit, to get at the *general* bare bones sans substantive interpretation)]

 ### recoding cartas